Asmaamkawi/MechaCar_Statistical_Analysis/README.md

 ![name-of-you-image](__)

-From here we can see the true mean of the sample is 1498.78, which we also saw in the summary statistics above.
-With a p-Value of 0.06, which is higher than the common significance level of 0.05, there is NOT enough evidence to support rejecting the null hypothesis.
-That is to say, the mean of all three of these manufacturing lots is statistically similar to the presumed population mean of 1500.
+From here we can see that the mean of the sample size is 1497.78 that looks similar to the mean of the total lots summary.
+In the above screenshot the p-Value is 0.06028, which is higher than the significance level of 0.05 and therefore there is no evidence to rejecting the null hypothesis.

 * **t-tests that compare each manufacturing lot against mean PSI of the population**